 BOLDforce, which stands for Black Organization for Leadership and Development

-and allies attend the Martin Luther King Jr. march in San Francisco, 2019.
+and allies attend the 2019 Martin Luther King Jr. march in San Francisco

-In 2017, Salesforce employees led by BOLDforce, our Black employee resource group, attended the Martin Lurther King Jr. march in San Francisco.
-We had 100 employees show up, most were employees who identified as black.
-Then two years later, after evangelizing the message of being allies for others, 1,200 employees showed up, mostly allies.
+Two years later, after evangelizing the message of allyship, 1,200 employees showed up, mostly allies.
+And in 2020, we had2,000 participants in 17 global regions.
 This was a significant moment, particularly for our underrepresented employees.
 After seeing so many colleagues show up as allies, many employees felt this support created a deeper sense of belonging for them at work.
-This is invaluable and demonstrates the power of allies.

 Now that you’re equipped with a better understanding of a community, it’s time to move along the journey by being brave and courageous.
 Use your platform to speak up for a community — whether it’s on stage, in a meeting, or on social media.

-At Salesforce, we host an annual racial equality summit which features professionals from typically underrepresented communities on stage.
-We also practice inclusive meetings to ensure everyone is seen and heard, and often use our platforms such as social media or our public lobby screens to advocate for communities that have been discriminated against.
+At Salesforce, we host an annual racial equality summit that features professionals from typically underrepresented communities on stage.
+We also practice inclusive meetings to ensure everyone is seen and valued and often use our platforms such as social media or our public lobby screens to advocate for communities that have been discriminated against.

 Here are some ways you can use your voice to speak up:

-We are all on this journey towards Equality for all — learning and moving forward together, united as one.
+We are all on this journey — learning and moving forward together.
 Regardless of where you may be on this journey, we ask everyone to be intentional and deepen their understanding of others as they move forward.
 We encourage you to be brave, get comfortable with being uncomfortable, and take action.